-PSHE, SRE & Promoting British Values
+PSHE, RSE & Promoting British Values

 Today’s children and young people are growing up in an increasingly complex world and living their lives seamlessly on and offline.
 This presents many positive and exciting opportunities, but also challenges and risks.
 In this environment, children and young people need to know how to be safe and healthy, and how to manage their academic, personal and social lives in a positive way.

 Our PSHE curriculum is high quality, evidence-based and age-appropriate.
 It prepares our pupils for the opportunities, responsibilities and experiences of adult life.
 It also promotes the spiritual, moral, social, cultural, mental and physical development of our pupils, as they move up through the school.

 We follow the Jigsaw PSHE Scheme of Work.
 Jigsaw PSHE is a comprehensive Scheme of Work for the whole Primary School from Reception through to Year 6.
 It brings together PSHE Education, emotional literacy, social skills and spiritual development in a comprehensive scheme of learning.

 SMSC (Spiritual, Moral Social and Cultural development), Rights Respecting Schools (learning about United Nations Convention on the Rights of The Child) and British Values are also a key part of the Jigsaw scheme.
 All of these pieces of learning are brought together to form a cohesive picture, helping children to know and value who they are and understand how they relate to other people in the world.

 Jigsaw is designed as a whole school approach, with all year groups working on the same theme ('puzzle') at the same time.
 This enables each puzzle to start with an introductory assembly, generating a whole school focus for adults and children alike.
 Please see below, a brief overview of the areas covered across the year:

 |Autumn 1||Being Me in My World||Includes understanding my own identity and how I fit well in the class, school and global community.
 Jigsaw Charter established|